Nitrate in well water

 How do I know if there is nitrate in my well water?

-Nitrate is more often found in groundwater than in surface water.
-Nitrate is commonly found in shallow wells that are located in agricultural areas.
-Nitrate levels in ground water may change over time, especially after a heavy rainfall.
+Nitrate is more often found in groundwater than surface water.
+Nitrate is commonly found in shallow wells located in agricultural areas.
+Nitrate levels in ground water may change over time, especially after heavy rainfall.
 Nitrate concentrations above guideline levels have been found in well water samples throughout B.C., especially near heavily farmed areas.
-In some cases, wells located near each other may have different levels of nitrate, so you cannot rely on test results from a neighbour’s well.
+In some cases, wells located near each other may have different levels of nitrate.
+You cannot rely on test results from a neighbour’s well.

 Who is most at risk?

-Nitrate levels above the guidelines are particularly a health concern for:
+Nitrate levels above the guidelines are a health concern for:

 • Pregnant women